 The Country Music Hall of Fame and Museum offers several tour options and accompanying programs.
 Teachers should select the program that is most appropriate for their students.
-For a full list of programs, click here.
+Browse a full list of Student Programs.

 How long does the tour last?

 Tours and programs range in length from ninety minutes to two and a half hours.
 For information on specific programs, click here.

 Can we bring cameras?

 You may take pictures, but must turn off the flash while in the exhibit.
 Video is not permitted in the galleries.